VIEWESMART/ESP32-Arduino/docs/How_To_Use.md

 For installation of the ESP32_Display_Panel library, refer to [How to Install ESP32_Display_Panel in Arduino IDE](./FAQ.md#how-to-install-esp32_display_panel-in-arduino-ide).

+### Configuration of tools options
+For configuration of `tools` options, refer to [recommended configurations in the Arduino IDE](./Board_Instructions.md#recommended-configurations-in-the-arduino-ide).

 ### Configuration Instructions

 Below are detailed instructions on how to configure ESP32_Display_Panel, mainly including [Configuring Drivers](#configuring-drivers), [Using Supported Development Boards](#using-supported-development-boards), and [Using Custom Development Boards](#using-custom-development-boards).
 These are all optional operations and are configured through specified header files.
 Users can choose to use them according to their needs, with the following characteristics: